 Lesson Plan - Get It!

-How would you describe where Lake Michigan is located on the map above without pointing to it?
+- How would you describe where Lake Michigan is located on this map?

 When learning about geography, there are five themes you should know:

 - human-environment interactions